PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 Software that comes in source form must be compiled before it can be installed in your `/home` directory.

-One popular tool suite for doing this is the GNU Compiler Collection (GCC) which is composed of compilers, a linker, libraries and tools.
+One popular tool suite for doing this is the GNU Compiler Collection (GCC) which is composed of compilers, a linker, libraries, and tools.

 To provide a stable environment for building software on our HPC clusters, the default version of GCC is kept the same for years at a time.
 To see the current version of the GNU C++ compiler, namely g++, run the following command on one of the HPC clusters (e.g., Della):